soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 ## Account Registration
 `POST /api/v1/accounts`

-Has theses additionnal parameters (which are the same as in Pleroma-API):
+Has theses additional parameters (which are the same as in Pleroma-API):
     * `fullname`: optional
     * `bio`: optional
     * `captcha_solution`: optional, contains provider-specific captcha solution,